sperano/nhl-led-scoreboard/README.md

 # Troubleshooting
 **Rule #1:  W.A.E.F.R.T.F.M ---> read the readme again**

 If you need help, there is a Discord that still runs.
 See above for the link.
 However, please be prepared with some information other than a generic, my board has crashed.
 There is a script in the scripts/sbtools folder called issueUpload.sh.
 This will gather information from your installation and paste it to a pastebin.
 Plewse do that and provide the pastebin link that the script gives you.
 Also, ensure that you have read the latest release notes in case there is something there you have missed.

 >[!IMPORTANT]
 > The NHL API, which drives the data for the scoreboard is unofficially publically available and can be unreliable at times.
 We have no control over it nor if it will still remain open to the public.
 We joke that the NHL Interns are breaking it when things go wrong, but who knows?
-We were caught in a blind side in 2023 when the NHL switched to a new API.
+We were blind sided in 2023 when the NHL switched to a new API.
 It's great that the community came together and mapped out the new version.

 # Releases
 | Latest Stable | Latest Pre-release |